Willgunter/Discord-Clone/README.md

     - make things more discord like (change font / color of name of channel)
     - put a break in between three default channels and rest of channels
     - add websockets for live message display / server updating / channel updating
+    - disable text / channel switching when server box is displayed

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅